21H2/socialsync-2.0/README.md

-# YouPac AI - YouTube Content Creation Assistant
+# SocialSync - Content Creation Assistant

-An AI-powered platform that helps YouTube creators generate compelling titles, descriptions, thumbnails, and social media posts from their video content.
+An AI-powered platform that helps creators generate compelling titles, descriptions, thumbnails, and more from their content.
 Built with React Router v7, Convex, and OpenAI.

 ## Features